Kotlin/analysis-api/Writerside/topics/Annotations.md

 # Annotations

 Annotations play a crucial role in Kotlin, providing metadata and influencing code behavior.
-Analysis API allows you to access and analyze annotations applied to both declarations and types.
+The Analysis API allows you to access and analyze annotations applied to both declarations and types.

 ## KaAnnotated